Are you seeking a complete form testing checklist to prevent errors and data loss?

 2. Form Functionality Tests

 Every part of your form needs to function as expected without errors.
-Here are some of the most important things to bear in mind when testing your form for functionality.
+Here are some of the most important things to remember when testing your form for functionality.

 While you’re in form preview mode, you can test if form validation is working correctly.